Mental Health Facilities Charlotte, NC

 Novant Presbyterian Medical Center Behavioral Health

-Novant Presbyterian Medical Center Behavioral Health is a mental health clinic in Charlotte, NC, located at 200 Hawthorne Lane, in the 28204 zip code.
-Novant Presbyterian Medical Center Behavioral Health provides hospital inpatient treatment.
-Novant Presbyterian Medical Center Behavioral Health offers activity therapy, group therapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
-Novant Presbyterian Medical Center Behavioral Health also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Novant Presbyterian Medical Center Behavioral Health is a mental health clinic in Charlotte, North Carolina, located at 200 Hawthorne Lane, 28204.
+Novant Presbyterian Medical Center Behavioral Health offers hospital inpatient treatment.
+Novant Presbyterian Medical Center Behavioral Health provides individual psychotherapy, group therapy and activity therapy to young adults, adults and children / adolescents.
+Novant Presbyterian Medical Center Behavioral Health also supports people requiring dual diagnosis treatment and people with serious mental illness.

 Learn More